 An ad hoc committee is defined as a committee that is activated for a specific purpose.

 Inter Club Council:

-The Moorpark College Mission Statement states the college will create learning environments that blend curriculum and services in providing to students extracurricular activities that promote campus community involvement and personal development.
+The Moorpark College Mission Statement states that drawing from a student- centered philosophy, the college will create learning environments that blend curriculum and services in providing to students extracurricular activities that promote campus community involvement and personal development.
 The Associated Students of Moorpark College support student life on campus by overseeing all college student organizations.
 All active Moorpark College student organizations are a part of the Associated Students Inter Club Council.

 The purpose of the Inter Club Council (ICC) is to provide students with opportunities to experience personal growth and apply classroom theories, concepts, and principles to real life situations.
 Participating students gain valuable leadership experience while developing personal and professional relationships.
 The ICC is composed of ICC officers, and a voting representative from each student organization, in order to represent the cultural, educational, honorary, philanthropic, and social interests of Moorpark College students.

 ICC meetings are held monthly throughout the fall and spring semesters.